Last updated: January 10, 2023

-The 2.6 km return walk from Putty Beach to Gerrin Point Lookout in Bouddi National Park is a family-friendly coastal trail taking in beautiful scenery.
+The 2.6 km return walk from Putty Beach to Gerrin Point Lookout in Bouddi National Park is a family-friendly coastal trail through beautiful scenery.

-This short and easy walking track forms part of the popular 8 km Bouddi Coastal Track, so there is the opportunity to extend the walk and make a day of it.
+This easy walking track forms part of the popular 8 km Bouddi Coastal Track, so there is the opportunity to extend the walk and make a day of it.

-Read on and find out more about the highlights of this fantastic hike, where best to park your car, and other sights and walks nearby.
+Read on and learn more about the highlights of this fantastic hike, where best to park your car, and other sights and walks nearby.

 |Putty Beach to Gerrin Point Lookout|